emqx/emqx-docs/en_US/dashboard/dashboard.md

 When the green node in the topology diagram turns gray, it means that the node is currently stopped
 :::

-## Nodes

-EMQX, the most scalable MQTT broker for IoT, cluster deployment is supported, and each EMQX in a cluster is a node.

-### Nodes List
+### Node List

-We can access the node page by clicking the `Nodes` tab at the top.

-The Nodes page provides a list of all the nodes in the current EMQX cluster, where we can simply view the node name, running status, uptime, version, Erlang process usage, memory usage and CPU load of each node.

-Click the `Refresh` button in the upper right corner to see the latest data of the current node list in real time.
+Clicking **View Nodes** in the Node Information section allows access to the Nodes page, or you can click the **Nodes** tab at the top to access it.
+The Nodes page lists all nodes currently in the EMQX cluster, providing a quick overview of each node's name, operational status, uptime, version information, Erlang process count, memory usage, CPU load, and other details.
+Clicking the **Refresh** button in the top right corner enables real-time updates of the latest information in the current node list.

 ![image](./assets/nodes.png)

-### Node Detail
+### Node Details

-In the nodes list, we only support to view some basic information of the node, if you want to view more detailed of the node, you can click `Node Name` to access the node details page.
-We can view more complete node information in the Node Info and Node Statistics cards.
+The node list can only show partial basic information about nodes.
+To view the comprehensive information about a node, click the node name in the **Name** column to access the node's details page.
+On the details page, you will find the following cards:

-In the Node Info card, we also support viewing basic information such as node name, role, running status, uptime, version, CPU load, Erlang process usage, system memory, etc. You can also view file descriptors limit, the system path and log path of the node (Show the log path requires the file log handler to be enabled).
+- In the **Node Info** card, in addition to basic node information, you can also view details such as the maximum file handle count for the current node, system paths, and log paths (displaying log paths requires enabling file log processing in the configuration).

-In the node statistics card, we can see some statistics of the current node, including: Connections, Topics, Retained, Sessions, Subscriptions, Shared Subscriptions.

-The values of the node data statistics are divided into two parts, split by a slash.
-The data on the left is the real-time data display, and the data on the right is the high watermark, i.e. the maximum value that the current data has reached.
+- In the **Node Statistics** card, you can see various statistics about the current node, including the number of connections, subscriptions, topics, retained messages, sessions, and shared subscriptions.
+The statistics values are divided into two parts separated by a slash ("/"): the left side shows real-time data and the right side shows the high watermark data, which represents the peak values reached by the current data.

 ![image](./assets/node-detail.png)

 ## Metrics

-In the metrics page, users can monitor all the data metrics generated during the use of EMQX cluster or a node, including packets, messages statistics and traffic sending and receiving statistics, etc. Based on these metrics, you can learn about the current service status.
+Clicking the **Metrics** tab at the top allows you to access the metrics page, where you can view all data metrics generated during the operation of the EMQX cluster or a specific node.
+This includes message information, message statistics, and traffic send/receive statistics.
+These metrics provide insights into the current service status.

-Click the `Metrics` tab at the top to enter the metrics page, where we can select whether it is a cluster or a node in the upper right corner and click the `Refresh` button to monitor the metrics data updates in real time.
+In the dropdown menu at the top right corner, you can choose to view either cluster-wide data or data specific to a single node.
+Clicking the adjacent **Refresh** button enables real-time monitoring of metrics data on the current page.

+For detailed explanations and comprehensive details of metric data, please visit [Metrics](../observability/metrics-and-stats.md).

-### Connections, Session and Access
+### Connections, Sessions, and Access

-The metrics data covers four areas: bytes, packets, messages and events.
-We can monitor the event-related metrics data in the top three cards, containing statistics on the number of connections, sessions and access (authentication & authorization), etc.
+The metric data covers 4 aspects: bytes, packets, messages, and events.
+In the card, you can view metric data related to events, including counts of events such as connection sessions and authentication and authorization events.

 ![image](./assets/metrics-1.png)